chimenkamp/YAPNE-Yet-Another-Petri-Net-Editor/docs/user_manual.md

 YAPNE (Yet Another Petri Net Editor) is a web-based tool for creating, editing, simulating, and analyzing Petri nets.
 It features extensions for handling data-aware Petri nets (DPNs).
 This manual provides a detailed guide to all its functionalities.

-[Screenshot Placeholder: A full screenshot of the YAPNE user interface, showing the canvas, vertical toolbar, and the sidebar with its tabs.]

 ## 2. Controls